How to Boost Your Metabolism and Help Lose Weight: Whole Wheat Grain

-Whole grain is a necessary part of our diet, just as protein, vegetables, and fruit.
+Whole grain is a necessary part of human diet, just as protein, vegetables, and fruit.
 Unfortunately, the standard American diet often consists of refined wheat due to the ease, accessibility, and cost of it.
 Unfortunately, our body treats refined wheat very differently tan whole grain wheat.
 Some of the great benefits of eating whole grains are weight loss, boosting metabolism, and maintaining health.

 A grain is considered a whole grain if it contains all three essential parts, which include: bran, germ, and endosperm.
 Bran is full of fiber, the germ is full of nutrients, and the endosperm is the starch content.
 Most grains are refined grains, which means it only contains the endosperm.
 The bran and germ also both contain needed antioxidants along with a rich source of fiber.
 Non-whole grains may be missing these essential nutrients, which robs the body of necessary vitamins.

 Why Whole Grains Are Beneficial

 Whole grains are an even more beneficial source of phytochemicals and antioxidants than fruits and vegetables.
 For one, they contain some antioxidants that fruits and vegetables don't have.
 They also contain Vitamin B, Vitamin E, magnesium, iron, and fiber.

 Vitamin B - supports and speeds up the metabolism - improves immune system - prevents anemia - maintains healthy skin and muscle tone